-At The Pride Law Firm, we have a sincere heart for helping sexual assault victims.
+At The Pride Law Firm, we have a sincere heart for helping those dealing with the trauma of sexual assault.
 We do not discriminate against you based on your gender or sexual orientation.
 You will be heard and supported without judgment.
 If you are ready to talk to someone about your sexual assault, please call us at (888) 209-3277.

 Help for Males Who Have Been Sexually Assaulted

 It may be hard to know where to begin after you’ve been assaulted.
 Whether it was when you were a young boy or only hours ago, help is available now.